szhou0202/fall_detection_project/README.md

 # Fall Detection Project 2020

-This is the code for my fall detection and alerting system app.
-The app detects sharp changes in acceleration (in g's) above a threshold corresponding to the moment the user hits the ground.
-The tutorial I started with can be found at [this link](https://mbientlab.com/tutorials/JaDevelopment.html).
+This is the code for a fall detection and alerting system app.
+This application was developed in Java using Android Studio.
+Through bluetooth, the app communicates with a wearable MetaMotionR (MMR) MbientLab sensor to gather the user's motion data.
+The app analyzes these signals, and if a fall pattern is detected, a stress call will be sent.

+The tutorial about MbientLab's MMR sensor can be found at [this link](https://mbientlab.com/tutorials/JaDevelopment.html).